StefanSmith/your-code-as-a-crime-scene-tools/README.md

 This repository assumes it is a sibling directory of the source repositories you wish to analyse.
 To run an analysis, call a make recipe, substituting the name of the repository you wish to analyse.
 All examples below use `my-repo` as an example.

-File change history is cached (per repository) between executions and is **not** regenerated when parameter values change.
+File change history is cached (per repository) between executions.
 To clear the cache for a repository, run `make clean-[repo]`, e.g. `make clean-my-repo`.
 To clear the cache for all repositories, run `make clean`.

 ### Summary of activity
 Reports number of files, number of changes to files and number of authors involved during the specified time frame.